teddyful/teddy-releaser/README.md

 # teddy-releaser
-Create release binaries and checksums for Teddy.
+Create a release of Teddy.